Chart Color Schemes

 Population growth drivers in Kilkenny are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with Kilkenny expected to increase by 450 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.5% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, adjusted employing weighted aggregation from LGA to SA2 levels.
+Based on projected demographic shifts, Kilkenny is expected to exhibit above median population growth nationally.
+By 2041, the suburb is projected to increase by 405 persons, reflecting a total rise of 21.0% over the 16-year period.

 Frequently Asked Questions - Population